Tackling childhood obesity in our borough

-Our public health campaigns will be co-produced with local communities.
-The Young Mayor’s team have worked with young people on our first campaign to influence local businesses and asking them to sign up to the Sugar Smart campaign.
+The health promotion campaigns were co-produced with local communities.
+The Young Mayor’s team worked with young people on our first campaign to influence local businesses and asking them to sign up to the Sugar Smart campaign.

 You can contact us on publichhealthteamlewisham.gov.uk.